 - Cards and Letters: Help your child create a card on the computer.
 Or provide her with scrapbooking papers, punches, stickers, and other supplies so that she can make a fancy card for publishing her friendly letter or invitation letter.

-- Comedy Night: Have your child write & illustrate funny story.
+- Comedy Night: Have your child write and illustrate funny story to share with an audience.
 Host a special family Comedy Night.
-Start by having your young author share her humorous story.
-Then choose a funny cartoon to watch or a stack of silly books to read.
+Start by having your young author read her humorous story.
+Then, choose a funny cartoon to watch or a stack of silly books to read.
 Invite everyone to tell their favorite jokes.

 - Suitcase Story: For a story about a travel or vacation experience, make a suitcase out of a 12- x 18-inch piece of brown construction paper.
 Fold the paper in half and round the corners with scissors.
 Cut two handles from yellow or tan paper and tape them in place.
 Staple the child’s final story inside the suitcase.

-- Lapbooks and Flap Books: These make great avenues for displaying facts, photos, drawings, and short reports.
+- Lapbooks and Flap Books: Multi-use file folders are great for showcasing writing.
+They’re especially suited for displaying facts, photos, drawings, and short reports.
 They work well for factual reports as well as for explaining the steps of a process.
-Here’s just one of many lapbooking websites to help get you started.

-- Trivia Game: This is a great way to publish a younger child’s short factual report.
+- Trivia Game: This is a clever way a younger child can write a short factual report to share with an audience.
 On the cover of a manila file folder, have the child write five questions about her topic and then staple the report inside.
 Let family members or friends try to guess the answers.
 Then they can open the folder and read the report to see if they were right!